The Mysterious Sisters

 "Hm?
 Nayuta's client… who is that?
 Not Rokuko, I take it."

-"That's right, this is from my long-term quest.
+"That's right, this is from my long-term client.
 A daimyo of Wakoku… Ah, a daimyo is like a lord in the empire."

 Wakoku.
 So Wakoku is coming up now, huh.